MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-develop-apps-for-fin.md

 > [!NOTE]
 > This program will be launched in October 2017.

-Partners who are already in the process of building apps will be contacted, others will sign up in the general App onboarding process.
+Partners who are already in the process of building apps will be contacted, others will sign up in the general app onboarding process.

 For more information about how to develop the technical aspects of your Financials app, get the [Develop the technical aspects of your app](https://go.microsoft.com/fwlink/?linkid=841516) document.
 You also need to spend some time on how to best market your app on Microsoft AppSource.
 Simply listing your app's features and functionality will not convert prospects to buyers.
 Learn how to develop the [Marketing aspects of your app](https://go.microsoft.com/fwlink/?linkid=841518).